globallightingdata/website/docs/structure/emitters.md

 </details>
 :::

-Let assume we would like to define a luminaire with a changeable light output.
+Let's assume we would like to define a luminaire with a changeable light output.
 So for the moment a first `Emitter` XML example could look as follows:

 ```xml {6-12} showLineNumbers
 <?xml version="1.0" encoding="UTF-8"?>